 Most boom lifts are equipped with overweight sensors and will not raise up if you exceed the safe limit.
 If there is no overweight sensor, overloading can cause the platform to tip.
 Taking smaller loads (under the stated weight limit on the machine) is preferable.

 3. Make Sure the Boom Lift Is Properly Inspected

 If you are authorized to inspect the machine, check that all parts are working properly and that the lift has enough power before it is used.
 Also, check for any leaks and deal with them accordingly.
 If the lift is not properly inspected, malfunction can occur.
 All boom lifts are equipped with an emergency stop button and can help prevent accidents caused by malfunction.

 4. Wear a Harness

-To avoid falling off the platform, wear an approved harness and secure it to approved anchor point inside the platform.
-The guard rail is designed to keep you inside the platform, but in the event of strong winds or lift malfunction, wearing a harness can save your life
+To avoid falling off the platform, wear an approved harness and secure it to an approved anchor point inside the platform.
+The guard rail is designed to keep you inside the platform, but in the event of strong winds or lift malfunction, wearing a harness can save your life.

 5. Do Not Use Ground Controls if Someone Else is Operating the Lift

 Unless there is an emergency or the occupant’s controls are not working, only the operator should have full control of the lift.
 Trying to use two different controls at once can lead to machine malfunction or accident.

 If you are working below a lift, always be aware of objects (such as tools, equipment, and debris) that may fall to the ground.
 Listen for any warnings from the lift’s operator and react quickly to avoid being hit.